-In the Materials Phase in Vip3D, you can apply materials from the library to surfaces, objects and library items in your design.
+In the Materials Phase, you can apply materials from the library to surfaces, objects and library items in your design.

 The features in this phase only work in the 3D view.
 While you can still view your design in 2D, you will only be able to apply materials in 3D.
 You must select the surface before you can apply a material to it.

 The Materials Library Tab is located on the left side of the Viewport.
 Single-click the left mouse button to expand the library.
 When you enter the Materials Phase the Materials Library will automatically open.